kingbackyang/TetrisNet/README.md

-# *Sketch-SparseNet*
+# TetrisNet: Tetris Kernels for Sketch Recognition and Beyond

-This is the official implementation of "***Sketch-SparseNet***: A Novel Sparse-convolution-based Framework for Sketch Recognition"
+This is the official implementation of "TetrisNet: Tetris Kernels for Sketch Recognition and Beyond"

-## Supported Backbone
+## Folder Overview

--  ResNet 18/34/50/101
--  MnasNet
--  Mobilenet
--  DenseNet
--  Swin Transformer
--  GNN
--  RNN
--  Transformer
+**CAN_yang**: Codes and data for Handwritten Mathematical Expression Recognition on CROHME dataset.

+**Swin-Transformer-Object-Detection**: Codes and data for Instance Segmentation on COCO dataset.

+**MMSegmentation:** Codes and data for vessel segmentation on DRIVE dataset.

+**TetrisNet:**Codes and data for sketch recognition on QuickDraw-414k and TU-Berlin datasets.

 ## Supported Datasets